veraison/services/scheme/parsec-tpm/README.md

 ### CORIM Example

-To include vendor and model information in your CORIM manifest, add them as parameters in the verification key triple.
+To include vendor and model information in your CORIM manifest, add them to the `environment.class` section (following standard CoRIM specification).
 Here are several examples:

 ```json
 {